-27.149 sector limit one
+27.150 sector bearing

-Sector limit one: IHO Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
+Sector bearing: IHO Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
 (Advanced Learner's Dictionary, 2nd Edition).

-sector limit one specifies the first limit of the sector.
-The order of sector limit one and sector limit two is clockwise around the central feature (for example a light).
-(S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.184, November 2000).
+sector bearing specifies the limit of the sector.
+(Adapted from S-57 Edition 3.1, Appendix A - Chapter 2, Page metre (m)